LinyenC/optimal-baseflow-regionalization/README.md

 - **Mei et.al data/**
   - **SO_FSpl-SMM-EC/**
-    Contains the runoff data for the basins used in this study.
+    Contains the runoff data for the basins used in this study, which is obtained from https://zenodo.org/records/8388365.
   - **ResTab.mat**
     Contains the optimal parameter values (N) for the SMM for each basin.